Oil Change Comparison: Synthetic vs. Non-Synthetic

-To find out, check out this comparison of synthetic vs. conventional oil provided by Port Charlotte Honda.
+To find out, check out this comparison of synthetic vs. conventional oil provided by Norm Reeves Honda Superstore Port Charlotte.

 Synthetic oil is the type you need if you just bought a brand new car.
 Known for its impressive lubrication and protective properties, synthetic oil is considered a high-quality product ideal for new cars, high-performance vehicles, and luxury cars.

 This type of oil is refined as well as distilled, purified, and broken down into basic molecules to reduce imperfections from the crude oil it’s made from.
 It also includes ingredients and properties that are designed for more modern engines.
 On top of that, synthetic oil can work well in both high and low temperatures to ensure engine protection year-round.

 As stated previously, synthetic oil caters to new cars with modern engines.
 However, this can also benefit vehicles that consistently travel in severe conditions.
 For example, if you commute in stop-and-go traffic, extreme temperatures, etc., synthetic oil can provide the extensive protection and lubrication needed to extend the life of your engine.

 In addition, synthetic oil’s quality and high breakdown resistance provide longer oil change intervals.
 Vehicles using this type of fluid will have to get it changed about every 6,000 miles.
 To determine the exact oil change intervals you should follow for your car, check your owner’s manual.

 Conventional oil is an adequate option for all vehicles, but it’s mainly used for older vehicles with low mileage.
 Conventional oil offers good protection and lubrication but isn’t distilled or purified as much as the alternative and therefore may have more impurities.